Table of Contents

 7 Wood – 21°

-According to Perry Cameron, the 21-degree Callaway Epic Max 7 wood is the Australian’s favorite club.
-He is a man after my own heart, as I also favor my 7 wood that has remained in my bag for over 20 years.
+According to Perry Cameron, the 21-degree Callaway Epic Max 7 wood is the Australian’s long-time favorite club.
+He is a man after my own heart, as I also favor my 7 wood, which has remained in my bag for over twenty years.

 Pamps appreciates the easy launching, soft landing, and forgiving nature of this magical golf club that more players should swing.
 The Epic Max delivers explosive ball speed off the clubface and carries an enlarged sweet spot to preserve speed and contain spin revolutions across the surface.